 Streamlined Filing Compliance Procedures

-Streamlined Filing Compliance Procedures cater to U.S. citizens and lawful permanent residents who can satisfy all of the following eligibility requirements:
+Streamlined Foreign Offshore Procedures cater to U.S. expat taxpayers who can satisfy all of the following eligibility requirements*:

 · During at least 1 of the most recent 3 delinquent tax years, the individual was physically present outside the U.S. for at least 330 days and the individual did not have a permanent abode in the U.S.